April Perry: Federal judicial service

 On April 24, 2024, President Joe Biden announced his intent to nominate Perry to serve as a United States district judge of the United States District Court for the Northern District of Illinois.
 On July 11, 2024, her nomination was sent to the United States Senate.
 He nominated Perry to the seat being vacated by Judge Nancy L. Maldonado, who was subsequently confirmed to serve as a circuit judge of the United States Court of Appeals for the Seventh Circuit.
 On July 31, 2024, a hearing on her nomination was held before the Senate Judiciary Committee.
 On September 19, 2024, her nomination was reported out of committee by a 13–8 vote.
 On November 12, 2024, the United States Senate confirmed her nomination by a 51–44 vote.
 She received her judicial commission on November 20, 2024.
 She was sworn in on November 26, 2024.

+Notable cases

+In October 2025, Perry ruled that the Trump administration cannot deploy the National Guard against protestors in Chicago.
+On October 16, 2025, the 7th Circuit affirmed Perry's order.
+The Trump administration appealed to the Supreme Court, and on December 23, 2025, the Supreme Court declined to reverse the ruling blocking National Guard deployment.

+In 2026, Perry is presiding over the prosecutions of protestors arrested at the Immigration and Customs Enforcement (ICE) detention facility in Broadview, Illinois.